-At first glance, the unconventional shape of the Just K house might lead us to assume that we have stumbled upon an architect’s folly in Tübingen, Germany.
-A closer scrutiny of this innovative, zero-energy house reveals a concerted and thoughtful method to the madness.
+At first glance, the unconventional shape of the Just K house in Tübingen, Germany, might lead you to assume that we’ve stumbled upon an architect’s folly .
+Closer scrutiny of this innovative, zero-energy construction reveals a concerted and thoughtful method to the madness.

-Above: Just K is made of up of 136 prefabricated pieces which arrived on site with pre-cut notches, drill holes, and grooves so that the house could be put together like a three-dimensional puzzle.
-While the staircase accommodates a utility room, it is also used for seating.
+Above: Just K is made of 136 prefabricated pieces that arrived onsite with precut notches, drill holes, and grooves so that the house could be put together like a three-dimensional puzzle.
+The staircase accommodates a utility room and is also used for seating.

-Above: “In the main living space the different functional areas: sunken courtyard, entrance, cloakroom, kitchen, eating area, balcony, living area, window seating area, mini-office, and staircase–overlap imaginatively, creating a living environment that gives the inhabitants a feeling of spaciousness, providing different atmospheres and potential uses of the space despite its small size,” says Nagel.
+Above: “In the main living space, the different functional areas–sunken courtyard, entrance, cloakroom, kitchen, eating area, balcony, living area, window seating area, mini office, and staircase–overlap imaginatively, creating a living environment that gives the inhabitants a feeling of spaciousness, and provides different atmospheres and potential uses of the space despite its small size,” says Nagel.

 Above: In order to maximize solar gain, windows are placed on the south side of the house with operable shading panels working as traditional shutters.
-The sliding door between the kitchen and balcony allow for the space to expand another 130 square feet.
+The sliding door between the kitchen and balcony allows the space to expand another 130 square feet.

 Browse our Architect Visit posts to tour other new house designs, including a 750-Square-Foot Modern Farmhouse with a birch cube in its center.
 Gardenista has Architect Visit posts, too–have a look at a Small Footprint Cabin on Stilts in Washington’s Olympic Peninsula.